Office of the Dean of Students

 The Office of the Dean of Students informs and guides students by providing clarity on their social and academic responsibility while supporting and developing student leadership and character.
 The Office is essential to the protection and promotion of the University for the following interests and purposes:

 Assisting students in attaining their educational objectives while understanding their social responsibility;

-- The protection of the health, safety, welfare, property and human rights of all members of the University community, and
+Protecting the health, safety, and property of all members of the campus community, and

 For additional information, please contact:

 Marcus A. Coleman

 8 a.m. - 5 p.m., Monday through Friday